Billionaire Profile

 2002

-Acquired the Boston Red Sox
+Purchased Boston Red Sox

 2010

-Took over Liverpool F.C.
+Purchased Liverpool F.C.

 2013

-Acquired The Boston Globe
+Acquired the Boston Globe

 2021

-Acquired a stake in the Pittsburgh Penguins
+Acquired a majority stake in the Pittsburgh Penguins

-Fenway Sports Group bought a majority stake in the NHL's Pittsburgh Penguins.
+Purchased a majority stake in the NHL's Pittsburgh Penguins.

 Philanthropy & Social Impact